 - Sift the flour, cocoa powder, baking powder and salt into a medium bowl.

-- Beat the sugar and butter together until it is pale and fluffy.
-Add the eggs one at a time, together with a tablespoon of the dry ingredients.
+- Add the eggs one at a time, together with a tablespoon of the dry ingredients.

 - Leave the cake to cool on a wire rack before slicing.

 These brownies keep quite well for a few days under a covered dish, if you can manage to restrain yourself from eating them all in one sitting.

 Recipe adapted from The Kitchen Diaries by Nigel Slater.